LLui

 Effects as data, not callbacks.
 Side effects are plain objects returned from update(), not imperative calls scattered through the code.
 An LLM can reason about what a component does by reading its return values.
 Testing is just deepEqual on the effect array.

 Flat composition.
-Components compose via view functions (state slice + send), not through nested provider trees.
+Components compose via view functions (a signal slice + send), not through nested provider trees.
 There's one level of indirection, not five.
 LLMs can follow the data flow in a single pass.

 How it works

 • view() runs once.
 DOM nodes are created at mount time with reactive bindings that update surgically when state changes.
-No re-rendering.
+No re-rendering, no virtual DOM.

 LLM integration